yarpiin/official_devices/README.md

 1.3 - Applicants that physically own the device, will have the preference on receiving maintainship.

-1.4 - You must have knowledge of git.
+1.4 - You MUST have knowledge of git.

-1.5 - You must compile an unofficial build and make the device stable for daily usage before applying.
+1.5 - You MUST compile an unofficial build and make the device stable for daily usage before applying.

-1.6 - You should have your device sources publicly available for us take a look at.
+1.6 - You MUST have your device sources publicly available for us take a look at.

 1.7 - You mustn't be a placeholder of another maintainer that was removed.
 Pull request's considered of that nature won't be accepted.